VasudevJamdagniGaur/DeiteCursor/GOOGLE_SIGNIN_FIX.md

 A: No!
 Use it exactly as downloaded from Firebase Console

 **Q: What if I don't have an Android app in Firebase?**
-A: Add one with package name `com.deite.app`
+A: Add one with package name `jamdagni.deite.app`

 **Q: I added the file but it still doesn't work**
 A: Run `./verify-firebase-setup.ps1` to check configuration